Hunter (1967 TV series): Series evolution

 As the series progressed the immense popularity of the villain Kragg presented several problems.
 Apart from apparently being more popular amongst viewers than the show's title character, in the stories the villain invariably had to defeat the ostensible hero in order to still be around for the next episode.
-In a concession to the character's popularity, Kragg ultimately defected to the side of good.
-Series star Tony Ward had been somewhat dissatisfied with the direction his character was taking and the increased emphasis on Kragg, and late in the show's run suggested that the high output of episodes by this stage had outstripped the ability of the writers.
+In a concession to the character's popularity, Kragg ultimately defected to the side of good after being wounded when his girlfriend (played by Patricia Smith, later cast in Division 4) was savagely killed.
+Series star Tony Ward had been somewhat dissatisfied with the direction his character was taking with the increased emphasis on Kragg, and commented that the high output of episodes by this stage had outstripped the ability of the writers.

-Late in the show's run and after some disagreements with the show's producers, Ward left the series to pursue movie options - "John Hunter" was executed by a firing squad in an East European country after a mission went wrong (filmed in Old Melbourne Gaol).
-A new lead spy (Gil Martin) was introduced, portrayed by British import Rod Mullinar.
+Late in the show's run and after some disagreements with the show's producers, Ward left the series to pursue movie options—"John Hunter" was executed by a firing squad in an East European country after a mission went wrong (filmed in Old Melbourne Gaol).
+A new lead spy (Gil Martin) was introduced, portrayed by British import Rod Mullinar, who had been trialed in a few Homicide roles.
 Mullinar completed eight episodes of the series before it was cancelled.
-Keen to retain the services of Kennedy, Crawford's decided that new police series Division 4 was a better vehicle for his talents.
+Keen to retain the services of Kennedy, Crawfords decided that new police series Division 4 would be a better vehicle for his talents.
 They convinced the Nine Network to cancel Hunter and proceed with Division 4, which indeed emerged as a popular success.
-Mullinar subsequently took the lead role in another Crawford's drama series, Ryan (1973).
+Mullinar subsequently took the titular role of a private eye in another Crawford drama series, Ryan (1973).

+The complete series was rerun in Melbourne on Sunday afternoons at 4 p.m. in late 1969 to early 1970; late at nights on Wednesdays in late 1970 to early 1971; and late at night on Sunday in late 1971 to early 1972.
+In Sydney it was shown on Mondays at 3 p.m. starting in March 1971 and in December 1972 to January 1973 it was shown once again daily at 3 p.m.

+The first season of the series was released on DVD in 2018, missing one episode.
+The second season has yet to be released by Crawfords.